Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

    or costs status among their peers.
 2: Ok..
 1: Thus, their hyper obsession with virtue signalling.
-2: And in reference to true believers?.
+2: And in reference to true believers?
 1: The right sees social capital as something VERY different.
 The don't see it as a gamble.
 The left sees social capital as a gambling chip whose payout trends towards profit upon proper cultural synchronization.
 The right sees social